OscarGVelasco/LotOfCells/readme.md

 # Manual

 `LotOfCells` is compatible with `Seurat` and `SingleCellExperiment` objects.
-It is also possible to directly provide a dataframe with the metadata.
+You can also directly provide a dataframe with the metadata.
 All functions require the following inputs:

--   `scObject`: Either and object of class `Seurat` or of class `SingleCellExperiment`, or a dataframe containing the metadata.
+-   `scObject`: An object of class `Seurat` or `SingleCellExperiment`, or a dataframe containing the metadata.
--   `main_variable`: Column name containing the main class variable condition we want to test and visualize (e.g.: condition, treatment, tissue...).
+-   `main_variable`: Column name containing the main class variable (e.g., condition, treatment, tissue).
--   `subtype_variable`: Column name containing the subtype class variable we want to test and visualize (e.g. cell type, sequencing date, cluster...).
+-   `subtype_variable`: Column name containing the subtype class variable (e.g., cell type, sequencing date, cluster).
--   `sample_id`: (optional) Column name containing the sample/patient id variable.
-If provided, for tests sampling will be done simulating the proportion variability per sample, for plots each individual will be shown.
+-   `sample_id` (optional): Column name containing the sample/patient ID variable.
+If provided, tests will simulate proportion variability per sample, and plots will show each individual.

 ### Examples

-We will construct a simulated dataset of single cell metadata made up of 6 samples, with two conditions (mutant and wild type) including 4 cell types (A,B,C,D) and different time points simulating treatment (time 0h/2h/4h):
+We will construct a simulated dataset of single-cell metadata consisting of six samples with two conditions (mutant and wild type), including four cell types (A, B, C, D) and different time points simulating treatment (time 0h, 2h, 4h):

 ```{r construct}